 Seaford is a somewhat small city located in the state of Delaware.
 With a population of 8,013 people and five constituent neighborhoods, Seaford is the tenth largest community in Delaware.

-Seaford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Seaford is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Seaford who work in office and administrative support (12.46%), sales jobs (8.79%), and healthcare suport services (7.40%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Seaford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Seaford is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Seaford who work in sales jobs (11.33%), management occupations (9.61%), and office and administrative support (9.30%).

 Seaford is an extremely ethnically-diverse city.
 The people who call Seaford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seaford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Seaford include Irish, German, Haitian, and Scottish.
+Seaford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.40% of the city’s residents.
+Important ancestries of people in Seaford include Irish, German, Haitian, English, and Italian.

 The most common language spoken in Seaford is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include Spanish and French.